imoize/flickernaut/README.md

 ### Development

-This extension is developed using **TypeScript**.
+This extension is developed using **TypeScript** and **Python** for Nautilus part.
 Make sure you have Node.js, npm and tsc installed to build the TypeScript sources.

 Install the extension from source: